orchidsoftware/orchid.software/source/en/docs/attachments.md

 }
 ```

-Subscribe example model to observer in `AppServiceProvider`
+Subscribe example model to the observer in `AppServiceProvider`

 ```php
 public function boot()